openshift/assisted-service/docs/enhancements/agents-back-to-infraenv.md

 When a user deletes a ClusterDeployment/AgentClusterInstall resource, the Agents resources bound to that CD should not be deleted.
 In that case, the Agents should be unbound and if needed the host should be rebooted with the Discovery ISO.

-In addition, the user should be able to unbind a single Agent from a ClusterDeployment so that this Agent should be available back in the InfraEnv running with the Discovery ISO even if the Agent is installed or in installation phases.
+In addition, the user should be able to unbind a single Agent from a ClusterDeployment so that this Agent should be available back in the InfraEnv running with the Discovery ISO even if the Agent is already installed or in error/cancelled phases.

 Note that this mechanism should be available only for Agents created from an InFraEnv that is not associated to a ClusterDeployment.